Rocket47/Rocket47.github.io/_posts/25-05-29-four-post-first-pet-project.markdown

 - Learn to solve problems I didn't know about before
 - Learn more about technology
-- Increase motivaiton to work
+- Increase motivation to work
 - Work better with kpi and time management

 ### Description of project